luigidamico100/count-coins/README.md

 The notebooks are:

 - `EDA.ipynb`: Simple data exploration
-- `predict_classical_cv.ipynb`: Perform a single prediction using the developed classical computer vision model.
+- `single_prediction.ipynb`: Perform a single prediction using the classical CV model or the deep learning model.
 - `train_deeplearning.ipynb`: Perform the training of a deep learning model and save the experiment in the folder `/models/`.
 - `evaluate.ipynb`: Evaluate a model (both the classical and the deep learning one) over all the dataset and finally shows the resulting metrics.